7 Scaling Across Hardware

 7.3 Tensor Parallelism (TP)

-Tensor parallelism splits individual weight matrices across devices, so each GPU computes a slice of every layer.
+Tensor parallelism splits data tensors and weight matrices across devices, so each GPU computes a slice of each layer.
 This is the most communication-intensive parallelism strategy, but it directly reduces per-device memory and enables serving models that don’t fit on a single GPU.

 Column-parallel and row-parallel linear layers

-The standard pattern is to pair column-parallel and row-parallel layers so that only one all-reduce is needed per pair.
+The standard pattern with tensor parallelism is to pair column-parallel and row-parallel layers so that only one all-reduce is needed per pair.
 In a transformer block:

-- The QKV projection and the MLP up-projection use column-parallel splits
+- The MLP up-projection and the QKV projection use column-parallel splits

-- The attention output projection and the MLP down-projection use row-parallel splits
+- The MLP down-projection and the attention output projection use row-parallel splits

 - An all-reduce follows each row-parallel layer

-This means each transformer layer requires two all-reduce operations – one after the attention block and one after the MLP block.
+This means each transformer layer (with both attention and MLP) requires two all-reduce operations, one after the attention block and one after the MLP block.

 Gated MLP under TP

-We start with the simple FFN block and show attention next.
-Figure 7.2 shows what 2-way tensor parallelism looks like for the gated MLP which is now more common.
+We start with the simpler FFN block and show attention next.
+Figure 7.4 shows what 2-way tensor parallelism looks like for the gated MLP, which is now the more common form of FFN.
+With each GPU maintaining a local copy of the residual stream, one all-reduce is the only inter-GPU communication requred for the forward pass through this sub-layer.

 Multi-head attention under TP

 Attention is naturally suited to tensor parallelism because the heads are independent.
 With H attention heads split across T GPUs, each GPU handles H/T heads.
 The Q, K, and V projection matrices are split column-parallel by head, each GPU computes attention for its local heads, and the output projection is row-parallel with an all-reduce to combine results.
-This effect is depicted in Figure 7.3 with 2-way tensor parallelism for the attention layer.
+Once again, one all-reduce is needed for the forward pass, and each GPU maintains its own local copy of the residual stream.
+This effect is depicted in Figure 7.5 with 2-way tensor parallelism for the attention layer.

 Communication cost